monster-js/monster-js/docs/docs/main-concept/component.md

 ## Component services

-To use services inside a component we need to register the services to the component using `services` function.
+To use services inside a component we need to register the services to the component using `providers` function.
 After we register the service, we can now use it inside the component's logic and view.
 We can use the `inject` function to inject the service to our component.